VahaC/TDS-and-Flow-meter-card/README.md

 ## Features
 - Three-column layout showing live TDS in/out, temperatures, and flow
+- **Interactive:** Configure tap actions (more-info, navigate, url, service call) for every value and icon
+- **Customizable:** Set custom labels and icons for each sensor
 - Config validation ensures the card does not render without the primary flow sensor
 - Built-in UI editor with entity pickers and labels for every field
 - Graceful placeholders for `unknown`/`unavailable` states